English

 How the ads will attain the objective

-Conclusion and recommendations
+Conclusion and Recommendations

-There is a need to include the rehabilitated drug addicts in the campaign.
-This paves a suitable way for better understanding of the dangers that the students face due to the abuse of alcohol.
-The rehabilitated addicts serve a good example of what the students would become after shunning their drinking habits.
+There is a need to include rehabilitated drug addicts in the campaign.
+This paves a suitable way for a better understanding of the dangers that the students face due to the abuse of alcohol.
+The rehabilitated addicts serve as a good example of what the students would become after shunning their drinking habits.
 It is also necessary to include former domestic violence victims in the campaign against the same.
-Similarly, the victims will offer an excellent platform for revisiting the bad side of the domestic violence.
+Similarly, the victims will offer an excellent platform for revisiting the bad side of domestic violence.

 References

 Cunradi, C. B., Todd, M., & Mair, C. (2015).
 Discrepant patterns of heavy drinking, marijuana use, and smoking and intimate partner violence: results from the California community health study of couples.
-Journal of drug education45(2), 73-95.
+Journal of Drug Education45(2), 73-95.
 Retrieved from: whqlibdoc.who.int/publications/2009/9789241598408_eng.pdf

 Orchowski, L. M., Berkowitz, A., Boggis, J., & Oesterle, D. (2016).
 Bystander intervention among college men: The role of alcohol and correlates of sexual aggression.
 Journal of interpersonal violence31(17), 2824-2846.
 Retrieved from: https://ec.europa.eu/health/alcohol/docs/2014_2016_actionplan_youthdrinking_en.pdf